Schlumberger/UOM/README.md

 print(convert(value=10, source='m', target='ft'))
 ```

-### Return the base (SI) unit and if you are using unit alias you can find the equivalent Energistics UOM symbol
+Return the base SI (<https://en.wikipedia.org/wiki/International_System_of_Units>) unit.
+If you are using unit alias you can find the equivalent Energistics UOM symbol

 ```Python
 from uom import base_unit, unit_alias